PRO DOMO TUA

 set design & video installation

-video & architectural media: by Stefano di Buduo (AESOP Studio)
+video & architectural media: Stefano di Buduo (AESOP Studio)

-In 58 BC, Marco Tullio Cicerone, political man, but also orator, philosopher and literate, was sent to exile for have sentenced to death (while he was Consul in Rome) the followers of Senator Lucio Sergio Catilina.
-In that investigation, Cicero was accused of not respecting the constitutional procedure.
-It was in fact a summary trial whose condemnation of death was not confirmed by the tribesmen of the plebs.
-So Cicero, exiled, suffered also the confiscation of the property.
-On the area of the sumptuous “domus” that had been built on the Palatine, was built instead a “Temple of Freedom”.
-Being freed in the following year, when he returned to Rome, Cicerone tried immediately to obtain further compensation from the State for the destroyed house and its rebuilding at public expenses.
-From that time, “De domo sua” (or “pro domo sua”) has become the flag – even in politics – for whom speaks exclusively in defence of his personal interests.
+In 58 BC, Marco Tullio Cicerone a man of politics, but also orator, philosopher and literature, was sent to exile for, as Consul in Rome at that time, he had sentenced to death the followers of Senator Lucio Sergio Catilina.
+During the trial summary, the condemnation of death was delivered without approval of the tribesmen of the plebs, and consequently, in a later investigation, Cicero was accused of not respecting the constitutional procedure.
+Cicero was exiled and subject to the confiscation and demolition of his property.
+On the site of his former sumptuous “domus” on the Palatine Hill, was built instead a “Temple of Freedom”.
+Being freed in the following year and returning to Rome, Cicerone tried immediately to obtain further compensation from the State for the destroyed house and its rebuilding at public expenses.
+From that time, the expression “De domo sua” (or “pro domo sua”) has become the flag, even in politics, for he whom speaks exclusively in defence of his personal interests.

 Municipality of Holstebro / Færch Fonden

 Holstebro Kunstmuseum, Bergen Begravelse, Hundborg Kirke, DK Kød ApS